silnrsi/wstr/src/content/docs/topics/layout/paragraph_layout.md

 ## Paragraph breaks

 Some scripts do not break paragraphs as in Roman scripts.
-For example, ancient Ethiopic uses a paragraph separater mark (&#x1368;) rather than beginning the next paragraph on a new line.
+For example, ancient Ethiopic uses a paragraph separator mark (&#x1368;) rather than beginning the next paragraph on a new line.

 ## Baseline